reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 By calculating the Retained Heap we can now see that io.pratik.ProductGroup is holding the majority of the memory, even though it is only 32 bytes(shallow heap size) by itself.
 By finding a way to free up this object, we can certainly get our memory problem under control.

 #### Dominator Tree
-The key to understanding the retained heap, is looking at the dominator tree.
-The dominator tree is a tree produced by the complex object graph generated at runtime.
-The dominator tree helps to identify the largest memory graphs.
+ The dominator tree is produced by the complex object graph generated at runtime and helps to identify the largest memory graphs.
 An Object X is said to dominate an Object Y if every path from the Root to Y must pass through X. Looking at the dominator tree for our example, we can start to see where the bulk of our memory is leaking.
 ![dominatortree](/assets/img/posts/heapdump/dominatortree.png)
-By looking at the dominator tree, we can easily see that it’s not the java.lang.Thread that’s the problem, but rather the `ProductGroup` object that holds the memory.
-All 100,000 Listeners are being retained by the Controller.
-By either removing freeing these objects, or freeing the lists that they contain, we can likely improve our situation.
+By looking at the dominator tree, we can easily see that the `ProductGroup` object  holds the memory instead of the `Thread` object.
+We can probably fix the memory problem by releasing these objects.

 #### Object References
 `ProductGroup` and `ProductManager` are the biggest objects with retained sizes 1 GB and 650 MB respectively.